aws-samples/traffic-inspection-architectures-aws-cloud-wan/README.md

-# Traffic Inspection Architectures with AWS Cloud WAN
+# Traffic Inspection Architectures for AWS Cloud WAN

 This repository contains code (in AWS CloudFormation and Terraform) to deploy several inspection architectures using [AWS Cloud WAN](https://aws.amazon.com/cloud-wan/) - with [AWS Network Firewall](https://aws.amazon.com/network-firewall/) as inspection solution.
 The use cases covered are the following ones: